-Discovering your Dominant Eye
+Discovering Your Dominant Eye

 Eye dominance is a key factor in shooting.
 There is a low chance of hitting the target if you shoot right handed and your left eye is dominant.
 Fortunately, a simple test can be used to figure all this out.
 Form a triangle by extending your arms fully and crossing your hands with a triangle between your index fingers and thumbs.

 After centering the object within the triangle, shutting your left or right eye will enable you to see whether or not the object is still centered and determine your dominant eye.
 It is important to note that being right handed does not automatically mean your right eye is dominant.
 Once you have determined which eye is your most dominant, you will be able to put it into practice on the ranges, or when using this Dry-Fire Laser Training system as your scope or sights strongly relies on the use of your dominant eye.

 Along with determining your dominant eye, there are other factors that affect the success of a shooter.
 Sight alignment is the alignment of your front and rear sights.
 It sets the stage for aiming and varies with different firearms.
 Sight picture refers to the way sights are aligned with targets.